Canary View review: Fine camera, limited security system

 Looking at this chart, the View's obvious advantage is its low price.
 If you don't care about having a siren, then it could be the right choice.
 That said, you'll have to pay $10 per month for a "Canary Membership."
 That includes 30-day video clip history, two-way audio, access to the web app and longer video clips that capture more of each isolated motion event.

 If you want any of those things available only with a Canary Membership, the View simply isn't worth it.
 Even Nest, which used to charge a starting fee of $10 per month for its Nest Aware service, now offers a lower $5 price tier.
-And even at $5 a month, you get five days of continuous video recording (not just clips) and activity zones, which isn't even an option with the View, whether you pay for a membership or not.
+And even at $5 a month, you get five days of continuous video recording (not just clips).

 Discuss Canary View